kb1vc/SoDaRadio/README.md

 #### Fedora prerequisites

-This process has been tested on straight-out-of-the-box Fedora 25 and Fedora 24 releases.
+This process has been tested on a straight-out-of-the-box Fedora 27 release.
 It installs all the prerequisites.
 (If you really need to use the libuhd version that you've installed yourself for some other reason, skip the last installation step.)